kent-lee/deviantart-scraper/README.md

 3. on the DeviantArt gallery website, you need to scroll to the bottom of the page to see all the contents

-    - Solution 1: use `Selenium driver` to automate the scrolling action.
+    - Solution 1: use `Selenium` with [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) to automate the scrolling action.
 This method works, but the execution time is too slow, especially for galleries containing hundreds of art works.
 The reasons for this are: (1) the driver itself is slow.
 (2) the driver needs to wait for the website's JavaScript to load whenever a scroll action is sent

     - Solution 2: send `POST` request to mimic the scrolling action.
 I found that whenever the website is revealing new contents during scrolling, there is always a `POST` request sent before anything.
 The request is for the scrolling action, and the form data can be found in the website page source

 4. bypass the age restriction

-    - Solution 1: use `Selenium driver` to fill the age confirmation form.
+    - Solution 1: use `Selenium` with [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) to fill the age confirmation form.
 This time, the execution time is acceptable because the filling process is much faster.
 However, I want to avoid using the driver as much as possible

     - Solution 2: I found that DeviantArt uses cookies to save the age check result.
 So, by setting the `session.cookies` to the appropriate value, there will be no age check

 5. sometimes the `requests` module will close the program with errors `An existing connection was forcibly closed by the remote host` or `Max retries exceeded with url: (image url)`.
 I am not sure the exact cause, but it is most likely due to the high amount of requests sent from the same IP address in a short period of time; hence the server refuses the connection

     - Solution: use `HTTPAdapter` and `Retry` to retry `session.get` in case of `ConnectionError` exception

+6. update mechanism

+    - Attempt 1: download artworks from newest to oldest until an existing file is found on the disk.
+This does not work well with the multi-threading implementation, as it makes the program a lot more complicated in order to deal with thread stopping condition

+    - Solution: record the last visited artwork information for each artist to check if update is needed.
+This does not work if the newest upload was deleted by the artist, as the stored information cannot be found in the retrieved HTML.
+One solution is to record a list of all downloaded artwork information for each artist, then compare it with the parsed data, but this wastes a lot of unnecessary space and memory

 ## Todo